 Stove Top Directions

 - To a large pot, heat the olive oil until melted.
-Add the onion and garlic, and saute for 4-5 minutes over low heat until the vegetetables become translucent.
-Stir in the cumin seeds, turmeric, and garam masala spice, heat for about 1 minutes until the onions and garlic are coated in the spice.
+Add the onion and garlic, and saute for 4-5 minutes over low heat until the vegetables become translucent.
+Stir in the cumin, turmeric, and garam masala spice, heat for about 1 minutes until the onions and garlic are coated in the spice.

 - Add the tomatoes, potatoes, and vegetable stock and stir well to combine.
 Bring the pot to a boil, cover with a lid, and allow the vegetables to simmer for about 20 minutes until the potatoes are cooked through.